cosmos/interchain-security/docs/docs/adrs/adr-017-allowing-inactive-validators.md

 * Validators outside of the active set can validate on consumer chains without having an impact on the consensus engine of the provider chain
 * Consumer chains can have a much larger validator set than the provider chain if they prefer this e.g. for decentralization reasons
+* Consumer chain teams can, with much less cost than today, start up their own consumer chain node to keep the chain running (in a centralized manner) even if no hub validators have opted in to validate on the chain.
+This is useful to stop the chain from ending up with an empty validator set and becoming recoverable only with a hardfork

 ### Negative